KathrynGuye/Hyperspectral-Microscope-Code/docs/basics guide.rst

-**HSFunctions : Basic functions for working with the h5 files output by the IMA Hyperspectral Microscope**
+**HSFunctions.basics : Basic functions for working with the h5 files output by the IMA Hyperspectral Microscope**

 Here you can import the h5 file into a workable array, extract relevant experimental information from the h5 file, and replicate simple images and plots.